JefferyWenhaoWang/Wenhao-Wang-Peaceful-Earth-Association-Movie-Search-Website-design./README.md

 Database Connectivity and Management: I engineered the database connectivity using SQLAlchemy, facilitating robust data management and manipulation.
 I automated repetitive database tasks such as migrations and seeding, which enhanced my development efficiency.

-User Feedback and Interaction: I designed interactive elements such as movie favoriting and commenting systems using JavaScript and AJAX, providing instant feedback and interactive experiences without page reloads.
+User Feedback and Interaction: I designed interactive elements such as movie favoriting and commenting systems using HDML, providing instant feedback and interactive experiences without page reloads.